SUV in deadly Southern California crash came through hole in border fence: Border Patrol

 "I was trying to figure out how to stop the deaths," said Hunter, whose brother Duncan strongly advocated for border wall construction as a congressman.

-Illegal crossings in the area fell sharply in the mid-2000s but the area has remained a draw for migrants and was a priority for wall construction under former President Donald Trump.
+Illegal crossings in the area fell sharply in the mid-2000s but the area has remained a draw for migrants and was a priority for wall construction under Trump.
 His administration's first wall project was in Calexico.

 "It was a pretty chaotic scene," Watson said.